 The attending physicians do not take in-house call.
 The attending physician must allow an appropriate level of independence to the fellows.
 This must be graduated through-out the fellowship.
-The attending should review the care of all endocrine and diabetes patients with the first year fellow in a timely fashion.
-Senior fellows are to function as "Acting Attending Physicians."
+The attending should review the care of all endocrine and diabetes patients with the first-year fellow in a timely fashion.
+Senior fellows may be approved to function as "Acting Attending Physicians" for the final six months per faculty input.
 It is important that the faculty attending always be available to assist and guide the senior fellow, while allowing a broad independence to the senior fellow.
 At least once daily the senior fellow and faculty attending are to round and review the care of the patients and discuss management options and review appropriate literature and principles.